 Unlike other films of the same period, it makes no attempts to idealize its characters as "poor but with a good heart" and instead shows how the misery surrounding said characters actually contributes to the development of corruption and evil in the young minds.

 The story begins when "El Jaibo" escapes from the juvenile jail and reunites with his gang, which consists almost entirely of children.
-He leads them in criminal activities in order to earn money, but he's also seeking revenge from the person he thinks is responsible of sending him to jail, a young man named Julián.
-After luring him out of his job, El Jaibo comfronts Julián directly but then attacks him from behind and beats him savagely.
-Pedro, a young boy part of El Jaibo's his gang, witness the incident and is forced to keep the secret means guilt, as El Jaibo gives him part of Julián's money.
-Later, its revealed that Julián died as result of his injuries, and this sets the start of Pedro's spiralling down into fear and tragedy.
+He leads them in criminal activities in order to earn money, but he's also seeking revenge from the person he thinks is responsible for sending him to jail, a young man named Julián.
+After luring him out of his job, El Jaibo confronts Julián directly but then attacks him from behind and beats him savagely.
+Pedro, a young boy in El Jaibo's gang, witnesses the incident and is forced to keep the secret after El Jaibo gives him part of Julián's money, making him an accomplice in the eyes of the law.
+Later, it's revealed that Julián died as result of his injuries, and this sets the start of Pedro's spiralling down into fear and tragedy.

 This movie provides examples of:

 - Abusive Parents: Pedro was born when his mother was fourteen, and she has never shown him any maternal affection, refusing to let him sleep in the family home because of his association with street criminals (which simply fuels said association further).
 When she willingly surrenders him to the farm school, the government officials in charge of the paperwork tell her in so many words that Pedro's delinquency is partly her fault for neglecting him.

 - Based on a True Story: The movie claims to be based on "real life facts".

 - Dirty Old Man: The blind Don Carmelo makes advances toward the underage Meche, who brings him a daily bottle of donkey's milk.

 - Kids Are Cruel: The "Trunk Man" scene, where a legless man is robbed deprived of his cart, apparently just for fun.